open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 ## Install Docker

 ### Windows / macOS
 The easiest way to install Docker on Windows / macOS is by downloading Docker Desktop.
 Visit [docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/) to download the appropriate version for your operating system.
+After installation, launch the Docker Desktop app.

 ### Linux